offen/website/homepage/content/articles/0030-milestone-2.md

 [Download demo](https://github.com/offen/offen/releases/download/v0.1.0-alpha.2/offen-v0.1.0-alpha.2.tar.gz){: data-button="yellow"}

 ### Feeling adventurous?
 Offen is under active development but with the introduction of the user consent banner has become usable for the general public.
-If you are brave enough you can use our [very first alpha release](https://github.com/offen/offen/releases/tag/v0.1.0-alpha.2){: target="_blank"} in a production environment.
+If you are brave enough you can use our [latest alpha release](https://github.com/offen/offen/releases/latest/){: target="_blank"} in a production environment.

 ### We need to talk about Safari
 Currently, the way we store encryption keys securely on the client side does not work in Apple's Safari browser.
 Fortunately, our improved opt-in flow will allow us to resume Safari support in milestone 3.
 Please bear with us until then.